webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 # <a id="a-run-computations-on-the-gpu"></a>Run computations on the GPU

-Let's write a basic example for doing some computation on the GPU
+Let's write a basic example for doing some computation on the GPU.

-We start off with the same code to get a WebGPU device
+We start off with the same code to get a WebGPU device.

 ```js
 async function main() {